CNC Milling Service

 The part surface is media blasted, typically using glass bead, to produce a smooth, matte appearance.

+Type III is thicker and creates a wear-resistant layer in addition to the corrosion resistance seen with Type II.
 Type II creates a corrosion-resistant finish.
 Parts can be anodized in different colors—clear, black, red, and gold are most common—and is usually associated with aluminum.

 Don’t see the finish you need?
 Submit an RFQ and we’ll look into a finishing process for you.